Two Different Ways to Expand Your Laser Beam Are You Using the Right Method?

 Reimaging optics have a single lens which takes a “picture” of the object – in our case, the laser beam profile – and creates an image of it a precise location.
 This image is magnified or reduced in size, depending on the type of reimager.

 Galilean telescopes, on the other hand, have two lenses.
-The first lens takes a collimated beam and starts to focus it (for a reducer), while the second lens recollimates it before it’s completely focused.
+The first lens takes a collimated beam and starts to focus it (for a reducer), while the second lens recollimated it before it’s completely focused.
 This effectively creates a smaller version of the original laser beam.

 There are two main differences between these approaches.